From Pressure to Power

 Her compelling work champions the idea that our universal human experience is the bedrock for equality, inviting viewers to perceive the inherent flow of connection among all people.

 Jonarra's commitment to fostering connection extends beyond her personal art.
-She regularly teaches art to youth and adults, contributes to city murals, exhibits in group shows, and creates high-quality commissioned pieces.
-Further demonstrating her dedication to community and empowerment, Jonarra founded MUVA, a unique consignment retail space in Seattle that supports creative mothers by giving them a vital platform to sell their work and expand their entrepreneurial venture
+She empowers individuals, businesses, and organizations to connect with art - whether through curated collections, creative strategy, or cultural programming.
+Further demonstrating her dedication to community and empowerment, Jonarra founded MUVA, a unique retail space in Seattle that supports creative mothers by giving them a vital platform to sell their work and expand their entrepreneurial venture

 As her career grows, so does a community who honors connection, love and growth.